 Although you can buy purpose-made tongue brushes, you can do the job just as well with a piece of gauze.
 Simply wrap it around your index finger and dip it in warm water, testing first to make sure it’s not hot enough to burn your baby’s mouth.

 This is the hard part.
 After all, babies don’t particularly enjoy being handled – as soon as you’ve tried to dress one in a babygro, you’ll realise that it’s like trying to stuff a dancing octopus inside a sack – and they’re particularly tetchy about having their little mouths opened against their will.
 Try to find a hold that’s comfortable for you both.
-Most moms recommend cradling the baby in one arm so you’re free to brush with the other.
+Most moms recommend cradling your baby in one arm so you’re free to brush with the other.
 This gives her a sense of security.
 Try do something that will elicit a smile so you gain easy access.
 Otherwise, pull down her lower lip then wipe the lips gently in small circles, moving onto the tongue, the inner cheeks and the roof of the mouth.
 Be sure to do the entire mouth after every meal.
 You can also use the time to check for a white coating on the tongue; a sign of oral thrush.

 Keep it up